Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Results

 \cref{tab:reg-param} further reveals that QKAN models not only deliver superior or comparable performance but also achieve this with significantly fewer parameters.
-On average, QKAN uses about 30\% fewer parameters than KAN while maintaining or improving generalization accuracy.
+On average, QKAN uses about 24\% fewer parameters than KAN while maintaining or improving generalization accuracy.
 This parameter efficiency is especially advantageous in scenarios with limited model capacity or deployment constraints.

 However, in most scenarios the underlying functional form is unknown a priori.
 To evaluate model robustness under such uncertainty, we extend our study to a diverse suite of 66 symbolic expressions drawn from the Feynman dataset \citep{Udrescu:2019mnk,10.5555/3495724.3496132}, each input normalized to the unit hypercube and output subject to 10\% additive noise.
-For each equation, we optimize QKAN, KAN and MLP architectures over hidden‐layer depths as described in Method Section, and record the lowest test RMSE attained across five random seeds.
+For each equation, we optimize QKAN, KAN and MLP architectures over hidden-layer depths as described in \cref{sec:numerica_method}, and record the lowest test RMSE attained across five random seeds.
+The reason for reporting only the best test RMSE is that in real-world machine learning for science (ML4Science) scenarios, where the exact equation is unknown beforehand, we rely solely on the best model we have obtained.

-\cref{fig:loss} displays these best‐case losses on a logarithmic scale, with the total number of trainable parameters annotated for both QKANs and KANs.
+\cref{fig:loss} displays these best‐case losses on a logarithmic scale, with the total number of trainable parameters annotated for both QKANs and KANs (see \cref{tab:com_reg}).
 Notably, QKAN achieves the lowest RMSE on over 80\% of the benchmark equations, despite employing on average 30\% fewer parameters than classical KAN.
 In the minority of cases where KAN marginally outperforms, the QKAN remains competitive, often within the same order of magnitude, while retaining its parameter‐efficiency advantage.
 By contrast, standard MLPs exhibit rapidly deteriorating generalization as equation complexity increases, underscoring the critical role of structured feature embeddings in noisy symbolic regression.